python/cpython/Doc/library/socketserver.rst

 server classes like :class:`TCPServer`; these methods aren't useful to external users of the server object.

-.. % should the default implementations of these be documented, or should
-.. % it be assumed that the user will look at SocketServer.py?
+..
+XXX should the default implementations of these be documented, or should it be assumed that the user will look at SocketServer.py?

 .. function:: finish_request()